postmanlabs/labs-docs/src/pages/docs/administration/sso/user-sso.md

 > __[SSO is available on Postman Professional and Enterprise plans.](https://www.postman.com/pricing)__

-When your team admin has enabled single sign-on (**SSO**) for Postman, you can log in to Postman with a [configured Identity provider](/docs/administration/sso/intro-sso/).
+When your team admin has enabled single sign-on (**SSO**) for Postman, you can sign in to Postman with a [configured Identity provider](/docs/administration/sso/intro-sso/).

 Your team admin can provide a **Login URL** that was generated during the SSO configuration.
 The **Login URL** will automatically redirect you to your configured Identity Provider.